-    It has some medicinal components which are beneficial for heart health and controls blood pressure.
+It has some medicinal components which are beneficial for your heart and controls blood pressure.

-This element is Crocetin which helps lower level of cholesterol in the blood.
+This element is Crocetin which helps lower the levels of cholesterol in the blood.

 For mental health

-Research suggests that this may improve cognition in animals.
-However, more exploration and research are needed to derive confirmatory conclusions.
+Research suggests that this spice may improve memory in animals.
+But we need more research in this area.